CarolinaFernandez/CarolinaFernandez.github.io/_posts/2017-02-25-Create-Jekyll-site.md

 Adding Disqus in the Jekyll posts can be done in two steps:

 1. Create a new page for comments, for instance at `\_layouts/comments.html`, with the code at the [Universal Embed Code](https://disqus.com/admin/install/platforms/universalcode).
-Note that it is suggested to update the Javascript variables conveniently ([more info](http://danielcodes.github.io/2016/02/03/disqus-variables/))
+* Note that it is suggested to update the Javascript variables conveniently -- check [this](http://danielcodes.github.io/2016/02/03/disqus-variables/)) and [this](https://github.com/CarolinaFernandez/CarolinaFernandez.github.io/blob/master/_includes/comments.html) for specific details to replicate this
+* Summing up, you need to include a `disqus` directive in your configuration file to define your Disqus ID, then read this and the specific URLs from the environment variables
-1. Modify the layout (e.g. the default one) and the posts you would like to enable comments on (use "false" to disable per post)
+1. Modify the layout (e.g. the default one) and the posts you would like to enable comments on
+* Use "true" or "false" to your convenience, both in the layout and the posts pages
     ```xml
 ---
 layout: default